datacamp/courses-introduction-to-version-control-with-git/README.md

    5. Recognizing conflicts
    6. Resolving conflicts
    7. Avoiding conflicts
+4. Advanced features
+   1. Undoing changes with `git reset`
+   2. Undoing changes with `git revert`
+   3. Tagging with `git tag`
+   4. Strategies for handling very large files
+   5. Srategies for handling binary files
-4. Collaborating
+5. Collaborating
    1. Listing remotes with `git remote`
    2. Adding and removing remotes
    3. Pulling from branches in remote repositories with `git pull`
    4. Pushing to branches in remote repositories with `git push`
    5. Branch-per-feature development
-5. Advanced features
-   1. Amending log messages with `git commit --amend`
-   2. Undoing changes with `git reset`
-   3. Undoing changes with `git revert`
-   4. Tagging with `git tag`
-   5. Strategies for handling very large files
-   6. Srategies for handling binary files

 The "datasets" are:

-- A repository called `regional` with some history and branches.
+1. A repository called `dental` with some history and branches.
-- A directory called `report` containing some files and sub-directories for the learner to initialize as a Git repository.
-- A repository in `/home/thanh/work` for the learner to clone, pull from, and push to.
+   This repository will be in the user's home directory for most exercises;
+   for others, it will be moved to `/tmp/dental` for the user to clone and/or set as a remote.

 ## Step 5: Course Overview